On this page you will find all kinds of essential Class 4 info, including:

 Click here to see infomation about ASSESSMENT including rubrics that will be used by students and their teacher, and info about letter grades.

 Attendance is, of course, essential to students' success!
 There are many kinds of interactive learning activities that students particpate in at school which cannot be made up at home.
 With this in mind, it is important that students arrive on time for school and that family vacations, medical appointments, etc. are reserved as much as possible for times that are outside of school hours.
-Of course, there are times when this cannot be avoided, and in these cases, please let me know as far in advance as possible and I will see what arrangements can be made to support the student.
-Arrangements for 'catch up work' after an absence (or work to be taken home in advance of an absence or on vacation) will be made on a case by case basis.
+Of course, there are times when this cannot be avoided, and in these cases please let me know as far in advance as possible and I will see what arrangements can be made to support the student.
+Arrangements for 'catch up work' after an absence (or work to be taken home in advance of an absence or on vacation) will be made on a case-by-case basis.
 This will depend on the needs of the student and family, what kinds of learning and school activities are happening at that time of year, and how much notice is given to the teacher.
-Some students may be given assignments to take home in advance of or during an absence or holiday, and some may be given work to do when they return, or not given any extra work at all if the absence is relatively short.
-It is not possible, however, to completely 'catch a student up' if they are away for a particulary long period of time.
+Some students may be given assignments to take home in advance of or during an absence or holiday if requested, and some may be given work to do when they return, or not given any extra work at all if the absence is relatively short.
+It is not possible, however, to completely 'catch a student up' if they are away for a long period of time.
 Work that is done on vacation may or may not (more often the latter) count towards the final marks, depending on the subject and the kind of work the student is doing.
 The usual purpose of work sent home on vacation (if the parents want their child to do vacation work) is to help the student practice and maintain skills so they will continue to feel confident with what they are doing in the classroom when they return.

 PE Days and Times (subject to occassional change, with or without notice - PE strip not needed on an alternate day if no notice is given)